Safeguarding information for GPs and primary care staff

 The Integrated Care Board (ICB) Safeguarding team

-The Bristol, North Somerset and South Gloucestershire safeguarding team provide support and training for primary care colleagues.
+The Bristol, North Somerset and South Gloucestershire Safeguarding Team provides support and training for primary care colleagues.
 They arrange regular meetings with link GPs, provide training updates, host Q&A drop-in sessions and participate in a variety of policy groups and committees.

-They are happy to give advice on safeguarding matters to clinicians.
+The team are happy to advise on safeguarding matters to clinicians.
 Please remember that they cannot offer urgent advice but are happy to talk through complex issues.

-Any advice given is provided to assist you in your decision making and you may still wish to liaise with your indemnifying organisation or seek further advice from, for example, your data protection officer.
+Any advice the Safeguarding Team gives is provided to assist you in your decision-making.
+You may still wish to liaise with your indemnifying organisation or seek further advice from your data protection officer.

 Team members